LeonLonsdale/next14-notes/README.md

 ## The Image Component

-- The Image component creats img elements.
+- The Image component creates `img` elements.
 - Import it from `next/image`
 - Accepts `src`, `alt`, `width`, `height` props.
 - Width and height props are only required for images that are sourced from a different domain.